Discover Uzbekistan : Architecture (and design)

 Since 1991

 Contemporary Uzbek architecture is concentrated mainly in Tashkent and bears the hallmark of President Islam Karimov.
-His architecture combines monumental classicism (marble, colonnades, etc.) and modernity (steel, chrome, etc.) for all key government buildings: city hall, presidential palace, senate.
+His architecture blends monumental classicism (marble, colonnades, etc.) with modernity (steel, chrome, etc.) for all key government buildings: city hall, presidential palace, senate.
 Tashkent also boasts a business complex, Akva-Park, and the tallest tower in Central Asia, the 108 m high NBU bank tower.
 Without consulting the country's other stakeholders, Karimov decided on an urban development plan aimed at making the city more functional by wiping out anything that might stand in the way of this vision and then favoring a sort of neo-Uzbek style with many domes and other codes of traditional architecture.
 In a way, he recreated a mythical city in order to base national identity on legend.

 The Khazrati Imam religious complex, fully restored in 2007 - the year Tashkent was designated Capital of Islamic Culture - is the most obvious example.
 Some elements of the original complex were destroyed (school, library), while others were completely rebuilt, such as the mosque, which boasts the highest minarets in Central Asia (63 m).
 A highly criticized architectural ensemble.